-Task Date Legal Reference Election and Establishment of Committees Ward Oct&Nov MSA Section 72-78: Regulate the establishment, vacation of office and meeting frequency of ward committees as well as their term of office.
-The Municipal Council is responsible for the formulation of its own rules to regulate the election, operation and administration of ward committees.
-Workshop with IDP REPRESENTATIVE FC members, Cape Winelands D Municipality and sector departments DRUM District Nov MSA Section 24(1): The planning undertaken by a municipality must be aligned with, and complement, the development plans and strategies of other affected municipalities and other organs of state so as to give effect to the principles of co-operative government contained in section 41 of the Constitution.
+Task Date Legal Reference Workshop with IDP REPRESENTATIVE members, Cape Winelands Municipality and sector departments FORUM District MSA Section 24(1): The planning undertaken by a municipality must be aligned with, and complement, the development plans and strategies of other affected municipalities and other organs of state so as to give effect to the principles of co-operative government contained in section 41 of the Constitution.
 Sessions with WARD COMMITTEES Nov&Dec MSA Section 29(1)(b): The process followed by a municipality to draft its integrated development plan, including its consideration and adoption of the draft plan, must through appropriate mechanisms, processes and procedures established in terms of Chapter 4, allow for- (i) the local community to be consulted on its development needs and priorities; (ii) the local community to participate in the drafting of the integrated development plan; and (iii) organs of state, including traditional authorities, and other role players to be identified and consulted on the drafting of the integrated development plan.